 Muscle building, muscle toning, strength training, and resistance based aerobic workouts will all include compound or isolation exercises.
-Each type of exercise has different benefits and we will explain the two below.
+Each type of exercise has different benefits and I will explain the two below.

 If you’re trying to build muscle then including compound exercises is a must.
 These should be your main exercises for your weight sessions.

-The great thing about compound exercises is that they are functional movements meaning that they are movements you would use in the real world.
-An example of this is a deadlift which in a real life situation would be someone picking a box up off the floor.
+The great thing about compound exercises is that they are functional movements.
+This means that they are movements you would use in the real world.
+An example of this is a deadlift, which in a real life situation would be someone picking a box up off the floor.

 Examples of Compound Exercises

 Bench Press – The bench press works out many of the muscles in your upper body.
 It is normally used to assess the strength of someones upper body.
 It focuses on the muscles within the chest, arms, and shoulders.

 Squats – A squat is a common exercise to use to strengthen the muscles in your legs.
 It focuses on the muscles within the upper thigh and buttocks along with other muscles in the lower body playing a part.

 Pull Ups – Pull ups are a great body weight exercise to include in your workout.
 This exercise focuses on the muscles within the back and arms.

 Deadlifts – A deadlift is another compound exercise that should be included in everyone’s leg workouts.
 This exercise focuses on the muscles within your legs and back.

 There are many other compound exercises you can choose from, depending on which part of the body you are looking to workout.
 Other examples are bent over rows, shoulder press, or lunges.